 Nobody knows for sure what the potential value of Tylenol autism lawsuits might be at this point.
 These cases are relatively new, and we don’t know whether the scientific evidence on causation will survive legal challenges to admissibility.
 Several other variables and unknowns make estimating the settlement value of acetaminophen autism cases comparable to predicting who will win the Super Bowl in 3 years.

 If we make some assumptions about the success of these cases moving forward, however, we can offer a reasonable settlement valuation.
-Our lawyers estimate that a successful Tylenol lawsuit could have a settlement value range of $500,000 to $2,000,000.
+Our lawyers estimate that a successful Tylenol lawsuit could have a potential value range of $500,000 to $2,000,000.
 Certain cases with compelling facts or circumstances could have a much higher value.

 What Will Impact the Settlement Amounts for Tylenol Autism Lawsuits?